-The dedicated LVH team ensures the ultimate in service and satisfaction are provided to all guests throughout their entire stay in Gstaad.
-LVH can arrange for private chefs, private jets, exotic cars, and anything else guests require to make their Gstaad vacation stay remarkable.
+The dedicated LVH team ensures guests exceptional service and complete satisfaction throughout their stay in Chamonix.
+LVH can arrange for private chefs, private jets, exotic cars, and anything else guests require to make their Chanomix stay remarkable.

-Luxury home rentals, with full services and support, can be arranged to accommodate groups of varying sizes and are ideal for lavish events.
-A wide roster of specially curated properties makes up the lists of the world’s most exquisite vacation estates.
+Luxury home rentals with full services and support can be arranged to accommodate groups of varying sizes and are also ideal for lavish events.
+LVH offers an impressive list of specially curated properties that are some of the world’s most exquisite vacation estates.
 No matter what your chosen destination is, when you are seeking the best homes, you have the most elite selection from which to choose when booking your stay with LVH.

-Surrounded by a crown of majestic Swiss Alps, Gstaad is collectively known as the German-speaking cluster of 10 chalet villages.
+Surrounded by a crown of majestic Swiss Alps, Gstaad, is collectively known as the German-speaking cluster of 10 chalet villages.
 Despite its craggy environs, the valley itself has a welcoming elevation–roughly 3,600 feet (1100 meters) above sea level.
 Here in the Bernese Alps, you will find an unparalleled range of leisure activities amid the gentle and unspoiled landscape.
-Discover storybook hamlets and idyllic Alpine landscapes seemingly plucked from the “Sound of Music” with the following gorgeous areas.

 The idyllic small chalet village of Abländschen has the highest elevation, 4,300 feet above sea level.
 It is dominated by the limestone cliffs of the Gastlosen ridge.
 The area is popular with hikers, cyclists, and climbing enthusiasts.
 There are more than 30 well-prepared winter hiking routes around Gstaad, and due to Abländschen’s high elevation, it is easy to reach pink and red signposts of winter hiking routes.
 Along the way, plenty of welcoming restaurants welcome you to grab a bite to eat and recharge your batteries.